London Summer Program

 Within 2 weeks of notification of acceptance: $250 tuition deposit due (plus $200 housing deposit if applicable), credited toward total program costs.

-*Students are eligible for a partial refund of tuition and Georgetown housing charges up to a maximum of the full amount less $550 if a serious medical condition or other emergency makes attendance impossible.
+*Between May 26 and the start of classes, students are eligible for a partial refund or credit of tuition and Georgetown housing charges up to a maximum of the full amount less $550 if a serious medical condition or other emergency makes attendance impossible.
 The maximum refund will be reduced by an amount equal to any unavoidable losses or costs (e.g., inability to re-rent a paid dorm room).
 In order to receive a refund, you must notify us in writing and you must also provide adequate documentation showing that a serious medical condition or other emergency caused your withdrawal from the program.

 Please note: Students who withdraw from the program or from program housing are required to notify the Office of Transnational Programs in writing.
 Notification should be sent to OTP at email@example.com.
 Students who fail to e-mail OTP directly will be held financially responsible for all applicable charges.